Constructing Confidence Intervals for 'the' Generalization Error -- a Comprehensive Benchmark Study: Empirical examination

 In a first analysis, we granularly compared each problem $\prob = (\operatorname{DGP}, n_\D, \inducer, \loss)$ across methods to spot tendencies and outliers.
 Specifically, we made this comparison for $30$ (versions) of the 13 CI methods from \Cref{tab:InferParamSettings}, applying some of them with different parameters.
 Recall that not all configurations listed in the table were included in this first stage, as we later conducted more experiments for methods that performed well in the initial experiments.
 The corresponding plots may be downloaded from zenodo\footnote{\url{https://zenodo.org/records/13744382}}.
 Here, it immediately became apparent that for certain DGPs, all methods performed very poorly, at least for the standard losses, i.e. squared error for continuous outcomes and $0-1$ loss for classification.
 The most extreme cases were the physiochemical\_protein, chen\_10\_null, and video\_transcoding datasets.
 All three have metric target variables with extreme outliers, a fat-tailed empirical distribution, and/or highly correlated features, with the latter especially affecting estimation for linear models.
 These DGP properties can cause high instability in the point estimates, making variance estimation in the low-sample regime challenging.
 In the interest of a meaningful aggregated comparison of methods, we decided to omit three such DGPs for the results in this section.
 Instead, they are separately analyzed in \Cref{app:dgp_outliers}.
 Furthermore, the analysis in the main part of our paper is restricted to the standard losses.
 Results for other losses are analyzed in \Cref{app:losses}, which shows that the relative coverage frequencies on these three DGPs improve considerably when using a more robust loss function such as the winsorized squared error.

 In a total of 15 experiments, an inducer either failed to produce a model or an inference method did not yield a CI.
 These cases are described in \Cref{app:algfail}.

 Next, we were able to classify a notable subset of methods as either too liberal, based on their \emph{average undercoverage} (i.e. the difference between $1-\alpha$ and the actual observed coverage), or as too conservative, based on their \emph{median (relative to each estimate's standard deviation) CI width} across DGPs, inducers, and data sizes.
-Importantly, some methods were so computationally expensive that we only applied them to data of size $100$ and $500$ (at least initially) as is shown in \Cref{tab:InferParamSettings}.
+Importantly, some methods were so computationally expensive that we only applied them to data of sizes $100$ and $500$ (at least initially) as is shown in \Cref{tab:InferParamSettings}.

-In this first aggregated step, we required methods to have both an average undercoverage of at most $0.1$ and a median (relative) width of at most $8$ to be considered for further analysis. \Cref{fig:FirstRound} illustrates this comparison, with the methods considered for further analysis highlighted.
+In this first aggregated step, we required methods to have both an average undercoverage of at most $0.1$ and a median (relative) width of at most $8$ to be considered for further analysis. \Cref{fig:FirstRound} illustrates this comparison, with the methods considered further highlighted.
 Here, it immediately becomes apparent that the average coverage of $\PE$ and $\ePE$ is rather similar for each method, see \Cref{rem:EmpCov} for more.
+For the highlighted methods, a direct visualization of the median CI width relative to $cort\_10$ versus their coverage of the expected risk may be found in \Cref{app:widthcov_plot}.

 \begin{note} While the BCCV Percentile method by \cite{Jiang2008} did clear the width-cutoff, we decided only to include this method for further analysis if it performed outstandingly well on data of size $100$ given its cost (more than 30.000 resampling iterations on data of size $500$).
 Since this was not the case, we did not consider either BCCV Percentile version for further analysis but separately analyzed this method in \Cref{app:bccv}. \end{note}